oakes/java-assignments/curriculum/17-sql-basics.md

 }
 ```

 Why is this bad?
 Imagine the string is coming from a web form.
-This string could contain anything, including things like single quotes.
+This string could contain anything.
+What if they type in `O'Brien`?
+The SQL command will be `INSERT INTO players VALUES (NULL, 'O'Brien', true, 0, 100.0)`.
+Notice the problem?
+The apostrophe will close the string early, and the query will fail.
+If the user is clever enough, they might type in something like `', true, 0, 0); DROP TABLE players; --` which would cause your code to delete the entire table (try it!).
+This is called a SQL injection attack.